-· This characteristic flavor is an essential component of many dressings and sauces world-wide.
+• This characteristic flavour is also an essential component of many dressings and sauces worldwide.

-· The essential oil in mustard inhibits the growth of certain yeasts, molds and bacteria, enabling mustard to function as a natural preservative
+• The essential oil in mustard inhibits the growth of certain yeasts, moulds and bacteria, enabling mustard to function as a natural preservative.

-· It is generally available as filtered oil; refined mustard oils are sold as vegetable oil.
-Mustard oil has a higher proportion of MUFA and is also a rich source of the PUFA.
+• Mustard oil has a higher proportion of MUFA and is also a rich source of PUFA.

-· Mustard oil is suitable for all types of cooking including frying, but should be used along with other cooking oils to reduce the erucic acid content.
-As erucic acid, a fatty acid that has undesirable effects on health when consumed in large amounts
+• Mustard oil is suitable for all types of cooking including frying, but should be used along with other cooking oils to reduce the erucic acid content.
+Erucic acid is a fatty acid that has undesirable effects on health when consumed in large amounts.

-· The reason for the protective effect of mustard oil is that it is rich in alpha linolenic acid, which is a source of omega-3 polyunsaturated fatty acids, known for giving protection to heart.
+• Mustard oil is known to be good for the heart, as it is rich in alpha linolenic acid, which is a source of omega-3 polyunsaturated fatty acids, known for giving protection to heart.